-Afghan political leader Abdullah escapes attack on Kabul ceremony
+Attack in Kabul kills at least 27 people, wounds dozens

-KABUL (Reuters) - Gunmen attacked a ceremony in the Afghan capital Kabul on Friday where a top Afghan political leader, Abdullah Abdullah, was present but escaped unharmed.
+KABUL (Reuters) - Gunmen attacked a ceremony in Kabul on Friday, killing at least 27 people in the first major attack on the Afghan capital since the United States reached an agreement with the Taliban to withdraw U.S. troops.

-Eighteen were wounded at the event, according to Afghan officials, the first substantive attack on the capital since a troop withdrawal agreement was signed in Doha between the United States and the Taliban Islamist militant group, who denied responsibility.
+The Taliban, the largest Islamist militant group in Afghanistan, said in a statement they were not involved in the attack.
+A top Afghan political leader, Abdullah Abdullah, was present at the event but escaped unharmed.

 “The attack started with a boom, apparently a rocket landed in the area, Abdullah and some other politicians ... escaped the attack unhurt,” Abdullah’s spokesman, Fraidoon Kwazoon, who was also present, told Reuters by telephone.